International Student Checklist

 2. Complete Enrolment

-- Stage 3 – Submitting Your Immigration Documents
+Stage 3 – Submitting Your Immigration Documents & In-Person Enrolment

-Before you travel to the UK, you will need to upload your flight details and share code to CAS Shield.
+Before travelling, upload your flight details and, if applicable, your share code to CAS Shield.

-For more details about International Student Enrolment and entering the UK, visit our Enrolment Information Page.
+For full guidance on International Student Enrolment and entering the UK, please visit our Enrolment Information Page.

 3. Upload your Photo

-Before you arrive, you need to upload a passport-style photo for your student ID card.
-Your student ID card grants you access to our buildings and must always be worn at our sites.
+Upload a passport-style photo for your Student ID card before you arrive.
 The uploaded photo will also be added to your student record.

 To upload your photo and to find more information, visit our website.